RamonGilabert/RGDynamicOnboard/README.md

 ## RGDynamicOnboard

 A nicely dynamic slideshow to present whatever you want, just add an image, some text and choose one of the animations, RGDynamicOnboard will take care of the rest.
+There are multiple ways to customize your slide show, add static images, images that go from a page to another, add text, choose the font and some colors and, with just 5 lines of code, you have a fully responsive slideshow!

 ## Featuring

 - As easy as entering a string and choosing some animations.
 - For all devices, calculated sizes dinamically.
+- Multiple options of customization.
+- Do more, write less.
+- Animations calculated dinamically.
+- Animations going left or right.
+- Not all pages loaded at the same time, less memory space.

 ## Upcoming features

 - Add more animations to the table.
-- Add a static image and things keep changing.
-- Add the option bring one view to the second layer.
-- Add more options of customization, a title, more images, background color.

 ## Contributing